BeautifulTovarisch/Notes/site/Notes/Algorithms/Greedy.md

 ## Kruskal's MST Algorithm

 Kruskal's algorithm adopts a different approach, instead opting to choose the minimum edge that would not introduce a cycle.
-This algorithm lends itself better to parallelism as it is independent of a starting node.

 ```tikz
 \usetikzlibrary{positioning}